rtc-io/demo-helloworld/README.md

 If you are comfortable using with [browserify](http://browserify.org/) then you should be able to dig and use some of the lower-level packages such as [`rtc-quickconnect`](https://github.com/rtc-io/rtc) and [others](http://rtc.io/modules.html) after playing with this demo.

-If you just want to create a Zip file without nisntalling gulp, that's possible, too.
+If you just want to create a Zip file without installing gulp, that's possible, too.
 Read the below secion on "Creating a zip file without installing node.js, npm and gulp".

 ## Getting Started